Steen Ipsen: Education and employment

 Steen was first admitted to the Danish School of design in Copenhagen in 1984 but changed to the Design School Kolding in 1987.
 He then graduated in 1990 with a degree majoring in Ceramics.

 In 2014 he had a solo exhibition at Copenhagen Ceramics, showing a series called Organic.
 In 2016 he exhibited his work in Paris.

 Collaborative work

-In 2011 Steen made a series of works titled “Extrudox A/S” in collaboration with fellow Danish ceramicist Anne Tophøj.
-This work focussed on new techniques of shaping clay with the example of the extruder.
-Using this machine meant that the clay was heated and could be pulled in one continuous profile (in forms such piping or tubing).
+In 2011, Steen made a series of works titled “Extrudox A/S” in collaboration with fellow Danish ceramicist Anne Tophøj.
+This work focused on new techniques of shaping clay with the example of the extruder.
+Using this machine meant that the clay was heated and could be pulled in one continuous profile (in forms such as piping or tubing).
 Together they experimented with this new way of creating, which resulted in a variety of differently shaped and coloured forms.
 In their statement for their exhibition at the Ann Linnemann Gallery in Copenhagen, they said “Extruding… is a here-and-now technique, where objects are finished in taste tempo as they come out of the extruder”.